Latgawa

 Latgawa are Native American people who lived in the Rogue Valley of interior southwest Oregon.
-In their own language "Latgawa" means "those living in the uplands," though they were also known as the Walumskni by the neighboring Klamath tribe.
+In their own language "Latgawa" /latʰka:wàʔ/ means "those living in the uplands," though they were also known as the Walumskni by the neighboring Klamath tribe.

 They are close relatives of the Takelma (Dagelma) ("(Those) Along the River"), which were also known as Lowland or River Takelma.
 The Latgawa were often called Upland Takelma.